LM35 Temperature Sensor with ESP32 – Web Server

 You can check this External ADC ADS1115 interfacing with ESP32 to know more about this chip.

-Layout below shows the connection diagram of LM35 with ESP32 through external analog to digital converter ADS1115.
+The above Schematic diagram shows the connection between LM35 with ESP32 through external analog to digital converter ADS1115.

-Code used in this guide is similar to the one used in last tutorial on external adc interfacing with esp32 except temperature measurement part.
-Upload this code to ESP32 and check the output on serial monitor.
+Code used in this guide is similar to the one used in the last tutorial on external ADC interfacing with ESP32, except the temperature measurement part.
+Upload this code to the ESP32 and check the output on the serial monitor.

 #include <Wire.h> // library for I2C communication